Accelergy-Project/accelergy-adc-plug-in/README.md

 pip install .
 ```

-One-time ADC generation will be ran the when Accelergy invokes this script for the first time.
+One-time ADC model generation will be ran the when Accelergy invokes this script for the first time.

 ## Cloning this Repository